delafuentej/delafuentej/README.md

 </h1>

 <h3 align="left">I am a passionate junior developer from Spain.
 I have been living for many years in Germany, and after my return to my country I am looking for opportunities to collaborate in projects with MEAN/MERN technologies stack.
-Willing to learn new technologies, love for continuous learning, self-taught.</h3>
+Willing to learn new technologies, love for continuous learning, self-taught.
+Willing to work remotely at an international level</h3>
 <p align="left">

 <br />